brmcdoug/programmability/GRPC_Client_tutorial.md

 In the examples directory you'll find several python sample scripts the cli.py tool, and json/ directory containing example RPC filters.

-1. Perform an unfiltered get-config operation:
+# 1. Perform an unfiltered get-config operation:

+This command should return the router's entire config in json

 ```
 python cli.py -i 192.168.122.214 -p 57400 -u cisco -pw cisco -r get-config

 ```

-This command should return the router's entire config in json:
+Output would look something like a much longer version of this:

 ```
 {
  "data": {
   "Cisco-IOS-XR-shellutil-cfg:host-names": {
-   "host-name": "bb02"
+   "host-name": "router1"
   },
   "Cisco-IOS-XR-man-ems-cfg:grpc": {
    "port": 57400,